csc-training/hpc-python/docs/mooc/python-and-performance/performance-bottlenecks.md

 well suited for extensive numerical computations.
 Actually, the implementation of the data structures (e.g. in the standard CPython interpreter) is often quite efficient when one needs to process different types of data.
-However, when one is processing only a single type of data (e.g. floating point numbers), there is a lot of unnecessary overhead due to generic nature of these data structures.
+However, when one is processing only a single type of data such, for example only floating point numbers, there is a lot of unnecessary overhead due to generic nature of these data structures.

 ## Multithreading

-The performance of a single CPU core has stagnated over the last ten years, and as such most of the speedup in modern CPUs is coming from using multiple CPU cores, i.e. parallel processing.
+The performance of a single CPU core has stagnated over the last ten years, and as such most of the speed-up in modern CPUs is coming from using multiple CPU cores, i.e. parallel processing.
 Parallel processing is normally based either on multiple threads or multiple processes.
 Unfortunately, the memory management of the standard CPython interpreter is not thread-safe, and it uses